membersheep/ems/README.md

 ## Input
 Akai LPD8
-- CC number 1 to 4: set track number beats for tracks from 1 to 4
+- CC number 1 to 4: set track number length for tracks from 1 to 4
-- CC number 5 to 8: set track beats rotation for tracks from 1 to 4
+- CC number 5 to 8: set track beats beats for tracks from 1 to 4
-- Note number 36 to 39: decrement track length for tracks from 1 to 4
+- Note number 36 to 39: decrement track rotation for tracks from 1 to 4
-- Note number 40 to 43: increment track length for tracks from 1 to 4
+- Note number 40 to 43: increment track rotation for tracks from 1 to 4
 Akai MIDI Mix

 ## Output